nobeastsofierce - Fotolia

 Where cybersecurity and network security differ is mostly in the application of security planning.
 A cybersecurity plan without a plan for network security is incomplete; however, a network security plan can typically stand alone.

 Taking a look at this in another way, network security is a subset of cybersecurity, which, in turn, is a subset of information security -- another topic entirely.
 However you evaluate your security needs, planning needs to work down to the lowest level.
-At each level, procedures and tools should ensure access to sensitive information is controlled and measures in place to detect and mitigate any breach that would lead to disclosure of that information.
+At each level, procedures and tools should ensure access to sensitive information is controlled and measures are in place to detect and mitigate any breach that would lead to disclosure of that information.
 Ultimately, the survival of your firm could depend on how successful you are in setting up such a framework.

 Dig Deeper on Network Security